 The generic part consists of methods and statistics courses, research and design courses and an orientation to the Psychology disciplines.
 This generic component which is offered twice a year is the first part of the pre-master.
 Students start with this part on September 1 or on February 1st.
 The generic part is as follows:

-Module that prepares for the master’s specialization (15 EC)
+Module that prepares for the master’s specialisation (15 EC)

-Written test based on self-education (study load 4 to 5 EC) (in summer)
+Written test based on self-education (study load approximately 5 EC) (in summer)

 Schematic overview of the pre-master's programme

 Schematically the complete pre-master's program is as follows:

 Sem 1 2020/2021